Lavender Sachets DIY

 13. Now gather all the other not printed pieces of fabric and try matching them as much as possible to their newly printed lavender pairs.
 Don’t expect their sizes to match up 100% (even though you used the same pattern to cut them all), because they won’t!
 They just won’t!

 14-15.
-Heat your glue gun and apply a thin line of hot glue on the lower part of a non printed piece of fabric, then use your fingers to press the printed piece of fabric on top – be careful not to have hot glue spills, they will burn your fingers!
+Heat your glue gun (no stitching required!) and apply a thin line of hot glue on the lower part of a non printed piece of fabric, then use your fingers to press the printed piece of fabric on top – be careful not to have hot glue spills, they will burn your fingers!
 Do the same on the left and right side, but make sure you leave the top of the sachet unglued.
 Glue and ‘assemble’ all the sachets this way.

 16. Use a teaspoon to fill each sachet with beautifully scented lavender buds.
 I added about 7 teaspoons to each bag, but looking back in retrospective, I think I could have added a total of up to 10-12 teaspoons, for a more ‘puffier’ final look 🙂

 17. Fill all the sachets with lavender and try to press it down a bit with your fingers, we’ll need some free space on top when finishing the sachets.

-18. Use twine, ribbons or really anything else you think it might look good with your sachets to create a cute hanger for them.
+18. Use twine, ribbons, lace or really anything else you think it might look good with your sachets to create a cute hanger for them.
 This will help hanging the sachets (obviously) but will also add dimension and embellish them even more!
 Cut pieces of twine to the size you want and have them all ready before moving on, you can tie a knot at the end if you like.